Limited Landlord Relief Program

 Documents required for damage and/or rent loss claims:

-- A Tenant ledger showing any unpaid portion of rent.
+- A Tenant ledger showing any unpaid portion of their rent

-- The property owner’s most current Tax Return cover page or tax form page showing the Adjusted Gross Income.
-Please do not include the entire tax return packet.
+- The property owner’s most current (2019 or 2020) personal Tax Return cover page or tax form page showing the Adjusted Gross Income.
+Please do not include the entire tax return packet and redact social security number(s).

 - Complete the entire claim submission form found here.